Octobug/notes/operating_system/operating_systems/ostep/26_concurrency_an_introduction/README.md

   management systems, and the like) make use of threads in their implementations.

-Of course, in either of the cases mentioned above, you could use multiple *processes* instead of threads.
-However, threads share an address space and thus make it easy to share data, and hence are a natural choice when constructing these types of programs.
+Threads share an address space and thus make it easy to share data, and hence are a natural choice when constructing these types of programs.

 Processes are a more sound choice for logically separate tasks where little sharing of data structures in memory is needed.

+## 26.2 An Example: Thread Creation